Ireland–Spain relations: Early relations

 The first awareness and contact between both nations was through stories about Celtic migration from Iberia to Ireland as mentioned in the Lebor Gabála Érenn regarding the Milesians.
+In the mythical genealogies of the Gaels of Ireland, they all trace their ancestry back in the male line to Míl Espáine ("Soldier of Hispania").

-The first diplomatic contact between Irish and Spanish nobility happened in April 1529 when the Spanish ambassador, Don Gonzalez Fernandez, visited Ireland and met with The 10th Earl of Desmond.
+The first diplomatic contact between Irish and Spanish nobility happened in April 1529 when the Spanish ambassador, Don Gonzalez Fernandez, visited Ireland and met with the 10th Earl of Desmond.
 The agreement, known as the Treaty of Dingle, gave a formal legal and constitutional foundation to the rights of citizenship and other privileges that Irish exiles and émigrés enjoyed in Habsburg Spain, Habsburg Austria and Habsburg Netherlands from the 16th to the early 20th centuries.
-Both nations felt united in their common beliefs of Catholicism, but this was not an issue in 1529.
+Both nations felt united in their common beliefs of Catholicism, but that was not an issue in 1529.
 In 1554-58 Philip Prince of Asturias was married to Mary I and was named as titular King of Ireland in the Papal Bull Ilius ad quem.
-As a result, during the first plantations of Ireland what is now County Offaly was shired as "King's County", and Philipstown (now Daingean) was named in his honour, the first Irish place named after someone from Spain.
-Soon after Mary's death he succeeded as Philip II of Spain.
+As a result, during the first plantations of Ireland what is now County Offaly was shired as "King's County", and Philipstown (now Daingean) was named in his honour, the first Irish place to be named after someone from Spain.
+Soon after Mary's death, he succeeded as Philip II of Spain.

-In 1601, Spain supported Irish rebels fighting against England during the Nine Years War, and especially during the Siege of Kinsale.
+In 1601, Spain supported Irish rebels fighting against England during the Nine Years War.
+An armada was sent to Ireland, but was defeated at the Siege of Kinsale.
 At the time, the Catholics of Ireland saw Spain as a potential liberator of their country from Protestant England and in 1595 Hugh O'Neill offered the crown of Ireland to Philip II of Spain.
 Philip refused the offer, having already been the titular King of Ireland.

 Many Irishmen in rebellion against English rule subsequently sought refuge in Spain following the Flight of the Earls (1607), and for the next two centuries Irish soldiers contributed to Spanish Army of Flanders and fought side by side during the Dutch Revolts and during the Thirty Years' War.
-During the Anglo-Spanish War (1625–1630) proposals were made in 1627 to launch an invasion of Ireland under Shane O'Neill and Hugh O'Donnell, but did not go further than the planning stage.
+During the Anglo-Spanish War (1625–1630), proposals were made in 1627 to launch an invasion of Ireland under Shane O'Neill and Hugh O'Donnell but did not go further than the planning stage.

 Irish soldiers in the service of Spain also participated in the colonization of the Americas.
 Several prominent Spanish officials of Irish origin governed and administered Spanish colonies as Viceroy's, such as Juan O'Donojú in Mexico and Ambrosio O'Higgins in Peru, or became ministers in the Spanish government, most notably Leopoldo O'Donnell and his relatives Carlos O'Donnell and Juan O'Donnell.
 There were also Irish soldiers allied in the British Legions who fought for the independence of Gran Colombia against Spain.